dynamite-ready/node-gamepad/README.md

 # Node Gamepad v0.1.0

 A Node JS cross platform native module for gamepads, based on SDL 2 (https://www.libsdl.org/).
 Please note, this repo hasn't been updated in years, if you get it running on a modern version of Node, I swear I'll buy you a drink.
 This module should work on Windows.
 It once worked on Mac OSX, but hasn't been updated since the mandated 64bit upgrade.
 I guess Windows simply is much better for certain things...
-There's not Linux comaptibility for now.
+There's no Linux compatibility for now.
 The basic instructions for use are as follows:

 ## Installation:
 Make sure you have Node JS installed, obviously.
 Node-Gyp is essential too.